 National Eating Disorders Awareness Week

-There are many different types of eating disorders and they effect both genders.
+There are many different types of eating disorders and they affect both genders.

 What are eating disorders?